 Online Resources.You will have access to stimulating and diverse resources through the course website that will help you to overcome procrastination and take constructive action in your life.

-The Art of Taking Action: Lessons from Japanese Psychology by Gregg Krech.We usually associate Eastern philosophy with a contemplative approach to life but this book addresses the other side of the equation - the active side of life.
+The Art of Taking Action: Lessons from Japanese Psychology (e-book or print) by Gregg Krech.We usually associate Eastern philosophy with a contemplative approach to life but this book addresses the other side of the equation - the active side of life.
 This powerful resource provides a wealth of inspiration and guidance for those of us who struggle to do what needs to be done.
 Filled with pragmatic strategies for addressing our common human tendency to procrastinate, it is an invaluable guide for those who want to make the most of their "thirty thousand days".

 Inclusion in a Global Community.Our programs reach a worldwide audience.
 It is not uncommon to have participants from eight to ten countries participating in our programs.
 A strong sense of camaraderie often develops through our online discussion, as participants share their challenges, insights, experiences and wisdom with the group.